CtrlK

 Completeness

-Clearly answers both 'what' (define and track SLAs/SLIs/SLOs for service reliability including availability, latency, error rates) and 'when' (explicit 'Use when' clause plus specific trigger phrases).
-Fully meets the criteria for explicit trigger guidance.
+Clearly answers both 'what' (define and track SLAs/SLIs/SLOs for service reliability) and 'when' (explicit 'Use when' clause plus specific trigger phrases).
+The description has a well-structured format with explicit trigger guidance.

 3 / 3